 Mean score of companies in the Membership Services industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

 The Public Company Accounting Oversight Board (PCAOB), headquartered in the US, currently does not report any carbon emissions data, as indicated by the absence of specific figures in kg CO2e.
 Additionally, there are no documented reduction targets or climate pledges associated with the PCAOB.
-As a result, the PCAOB's climate commitments and initiatives remain unspecified, and there is no inherited emissions data from a parent or related organisation.
-Without concrete emissions data or reduction initiatives, the PCAOB's position on climate action is unclear within the broader context of corporate sustainability efforts.
+As a result, the PCAOB's climate commitments and initiatives remain unclear, and there is no inherited emissions data from a parent or related organization.
+Without specific emissions data or reduction initiatives, the PCAOB's position in the context of climate action and sustainability remains undefined.